paukul/humpty/Readme.markdown

 FAQ
 ===
 Q: why not use wonderland?<br/>
-A: I suck at Javascript
+A: Several reasons..
+I want to support multiple servers with one interface<br/>
+   I love alice and wonderland.
+I just wanted to add some features myself and I still suck at erlang :)<br/>
+   and of course, I plan to do more features as the one supported by alice

 Q: is humpty already usable?<br/>
 A: c'mon are you kiddin me?
 I've just pushed the first couple of LOC. haha, try again later